 Earlier this year, we unveiled an in-depth report that suggests Philip Morris International’s (PMI) survival depends on hooking a new generation of users, including youth, on its products.
 We exposed the industry’s targeting of youth on World No Tobacco Day, shone a spotlight on the sudden increase in tobacco sponsorship spending in F1 racing and illuminated how the industry aims to undermine track and trace systems.

-We created a COVID-19 Action Center, stocked with resources as well as detailed industry monitoring and policy briefs, and launched our ultimate industry accountability campaign, Tobacco Pay Up.
+We created detailed COVID-19 industry monitoring and policy briefs and launched our ultimate industry accountability campaign, Tobacco Pay Up.
 We hosted webinars for thousands of registrants, and in November, we released the 2020 Global Tobacco Industry Interference Index to highlight civil societies’ views on how countries were fighting back (or not) against industry interference in policy.

 While we can’t predict how the pandemic will play out in the coming year, we can anticipate the moves the tobacco industry might make.
 STOP’s tobacco control experts share what they think we might see from the industry in 2021.

 Exploitation of COVID-19 and UN Sustainable Development Goals

 In 2020, we saw: An increase in so-called corporate social responsibility (CSR) activities.
 Tobacco companies gave personal protective equipment, medical supplies and money to governments sorely in need of them, knowing policymakers would be hard-pressed to turn them down.
 We also saw the tobacco industry use its CSR efforts to portray itself as a contributor to the United Nations Sustainable Development Goals (SDGs), when, in fact, it hinders nearly all of them.
 Tobacco companies and industry-funded entities such as the Foundation for a Smoke-Free World and its grantees offered funding in areas such as sustainable farming and science and innovation.